simeononsecurity/simeononsecurity.ch/.clinerules/13-image-webp-conversion-pipeline.md

 already the strictest rate limit robots.txt can express for this bot.
 Since Pinterestbot only ever fetches images and cannot render article/page HTML, its whole `User-agent` block is `Disallow: /` plus `Allow: /img/`, restricting it to the image directory tree only.
+Updated 2026-09 to also add `pinterest.com` and `pinterest.com/` as explicit `User-agent` tokens in both `static/robots.txt` and `layouts/_default/robots.txt`, since some Pinterest-affiliated fetchers (e.g. link-preview/unfurl requests triggered when a user pastes a URL into Pinterest) have been observed identifying with the bare domain rather than the `Pinterestbot` product token.